determined-ai/determined/examples/graphs/proteins_pytorch_geometric/README.md

 Also, this example has a few extra dependencies installed via `startup-hook.sh`, specifically `torch_sparse` and `torch_scatter`.
-Building these packages with CUDA support (i.e. in GPU environments) may take significant amount of time (30-40 minutes), so our code pins them to specific PyTorch & CUDA version instead, and uses prebuilt upstream python wheels.
+Building these packages with CUDA support (i.e. in GPU environments) may take a significant amount of time (30-40 minutes), so our code pins them to specific PyTorch & CUDA version instead, and uses prebuilt upstream Python wheels.
-Make sure to change the pinned version appropriately if you're planning to use different PyTorch or CUDA versions.
+Make sure to change the pinned version appropriately if you're planning to use a different version of PyTorch or CUDA.

 ## Files
 * **model_def.py**: Model and trial definition.